ArtemBohak/Chapter/README.md

 # Chapter

 Chapter is a web application that allows users to create, manage, and organize their favorite books by categorizing them into different chapters.
 It provides a simple and intuitive interface for book enthusiasts to keep track of their reading progress.
+Technical stack: React.js and its helping libraries, Tailwind, SCSS
 ## Features

 - **User-Friendly Interface:** Easily add, edit, and remove books within specific chapters.